Oil And Gas Trust Value Ranking, June 2017

 - Trust administrative costs are subtracted.

 Although both methods may appear to be similar, there are key differences that provide strengths (or weaknesses) to each approach.
 Trust reserve reports are, in theory, based on detailed well production data.
-However, their assumptions are impossible to verify and they frequently exclude key costs and other considerations.
+However, their assumptions are impossible to verify, and they frequently exclude key costs and other considerations.
 The model is based only on public information and is fully transparent - if you would like to know a trust-specific assumption, please ask.

 Oil Dips, Gas is About Right